Back Arrow

 Content marketing generates over 3x as many leads as outbound marketing.
 It costs 62% less, making it a cost-effective initiative to build relationships with potential customers.

-Improved organic search traffic through technical SEO that leverages high-value keywords Results may not be immediate, which can frustrate clients with the wrong expectations
+Organic traffic can build over time without requiring exponential investments (unlike paid ads) Results may not be immediate, which can frustrate clients with the wrong expectations

-Increased PR results through valuable content that turns leads into brand advocates Difficult to directly attribute leads or conversions to specific pieces of content
+Opportunities for organic PR and backlinks to your website without paying for it Difficult to directly attribute leads or conversions to specific pieces of content

-Opportunity for flexible and creative content creation Changes to search engine algorithms mean that regular content updates are required
+Plays an important part in shaping your brand voice and positioning Changes to search engine algorithms mean that regular content updates are required

 Case Study: HubSpot